 This is your website hosted on shared web server.
 Let’s wait and read the article until its completely loaded 😀

-If you haven’t migrated PHP app to Cloud hosting and your website has recently experienced an attack on shared hosting provider, than you are the right person to read this article.
+If you haven’t migrated PHP and MySQL to cloud hosting and your website has recently experienced an attack on shared hosting provider, than you are the right person to read this article.
 Shared hosting sometimes create a lot of hassles that you can’t bear while running your online businesses.
 The situation may turn for worse when you don’t get proper support and get rid of the shit on time to suffer losses to your business.

 Hosting service provider is the backbone of your online application(s) and website(s) because your online presence is 100% dependent on them.